-As the COVID-19 situation continues to evolve across the globe, North America’s freight railroads remain focused on safeguarding the health and safety of the rail workforce while working tirelessly to maintain the flow of goods necessary to preserve public health and sustain families.
+North America’s freight railroads are safeguarding the health and safety of the rail workforce while maintaining the flow of goods that preserve public health and sustain families.
 These efforts include delivering chlorine-based disinfectants for water, enabling e-commerce, transporting food and moving energy products to support electricity demands.

 Freight Railroads & COVID-19

-Recognizing the industry’s responsibility to both the nation and their people, railroads maintain and routinely review their pandemic response plans that have addressed other events including the H1N1 outbreak.
-Since news of COVID-19’s spread in early January 2020, railroads and their Chief Medical Officers have been working together to update and adapt their plans to specifically address the need to contain, mitigate and respond to the coronavirus outbreak in line with most recent recommendations coming out of the Centers for Disease Control (CDC).
+Railroads recognize they are responsible to both the nation and their workforce.
+They routinely review their pandemic response plans, which have addressed other events including the H1N1 outbreak.
+Since news of COVID-19’s spread in early January 2020, railroads and their Chief Medical Officers have adapted their plans to specifically address the need to contain, mitigate and respond to the coronavirus outbreak.
+These plans are in line with most recent recommendations coming out of the CDC.

-The industry holds daily calls among cross-functional teams to share information and best practices to keep their railroad employees and their families — as well as the larger community — safe.
-Railroads are also in constant communication with the federal partners at the U.S. Department of Transportation, the Department of Homeland Security and the White House as well as state and local officials on evolving public health developments and efforts to contain the spread of the virus.
+The industry holds calls with cross-functional teams to share information and best practices.
+These calls help keep railroad employees, their families and the larger community safe.
+Railroads also constantly communicate with multiple partners to stay abreast of evolving public health developments and efforts to stop the spread of coronavirus.
+These partners include the U.S. Department of Transportation, the Department of Homeland Security, White House, and state and local officials.

 Freight railroads are taking significant precautions to protect the health and well-being of their employees.
 These efforts include: